How to Stop Fraying on Fabric

 - Paint fabric glue or fabric sealants on the edge of the cut fabric.
 In How to Keep Fabric from Fraying - Top 10 TIPS, Dixi asserts that this method works best for bulkier fabrics.
 Learn more about fabric glues and supplies in our article, Alternatives to Sewing: 15 Tools for the No-Sew Crafter.

-- Use pinking shears (scissors with a serrated, zig-zag edge) to cut along the edges of your fabrics.
+- One of the best solutions that helps with the how to prevent cut fabric from fraying problem is to use pinking shears.
+These unique scissors have a serrated, zig-zag edge to cut along the edges of your fabrics.
 This technique works best on cotton fabrics.
 Learn more by reading our guide on Sewing Tools and Equipment Must-Haves.

 Fraying Fabric FAQs and Resources